Prince Charles, once dismissed as a plant-talking oddball, takes his environmental bona fides to COP26

 'A testing ground for new ideas'

 Charles does more than talk.
-He is royal patron or president of more than 400 organizations, including Surfers Against Sewage, Bees for Development, the British Deer Society.
+He is royal patron or president of more than 400 organizations, including Surfers Against Sewage, Bees for Development, and the British Deer Society.

-Through his Prince’s Foundation and Prince’s Trust, Charles buzzes through his days, a kind of super-pollinator, between governments, corporations and charities.
+Through his Prince’s Foundation and Prince’s Trust, Charles buzzes through his days, a kind of super-pollinator, among governments, corporations and charities.
 Even his homes serve as education centers for sustainability and harmony.

 One of his latest projects is Dumfries House in Scotland, just an hour’s drive south of climate summit in Glasgow.

-In 2007, the 18th century palladian manor and 2,000-acre estate was in disrepair, about to be sold at auction.
+In 2007, the 18th-century palladian manor and 2,000-acre estate was in disrepair, about to be sold at auction.
 Its arboretum was a mud pit.
 The bridge to the property was tumbling into the river.
 But the estate also had one of world’s most intact collection of Chippendale furniture.
 Charles and a consortium purchased it for £45 million ($60 million).

-Charles doesn’t live at Dumfries, but visits often.
-These days on the property there’s a Health and Well-Being Center, where locals can attend yoga and mindfulness classes, and learn about holistic medicine, to address obesity, chronic pain, menopause.
+Charles doesn’t live at Dumfries, but he visits often.
+These days on the property, there’s a health and well-being center, where locals can attend yoga and mindfulness classes, and learn about holistic medicine, to address obesity, chronic pain, menopause.

 There’s course work to train in traditional building arts, sustainable textile manufacturing and organic farm-to-table cookery.
 There’s also a rare-breed farm populated by Scots Dumpy hens and Tamworth pigs.

 When the Prince’s Foundation took over the walled garden, it was a sea of knot weed.
-Today, there’s gorgeous formal gardens and organic vegetable gardens that see busloads of schoolchildren come to learn about … soil health.
+Today, there are gorgeous formal gardens and organic vegetable gardens that see busloads of schoolchildren come to learn about . . . soil health.

 “A lot of them, like a lot of children everywhere, have no idea, and so we show them that a carrot doesn’t come from a shop.
 It grows in the ground.
-And then they make carrot soup,” said Melissa Simpson, head of gardens.
+And then they make carrot soup,” said Melissa Simpson, head of gardens at Dumfries.

-Because his majesty not only wants children to eat their vegetables, but know where they come from.
+Because the prince not only wants children to eat their vegetables, but know where they come from.